 - Utilize the Yaskawa MH50 robot DX200 controller and as much of the customer’s original system as possible to reduce costs.

-- Design and build an automation deburring process and tooling with compliance that can accommodate the large parts and various machined shapes and surfaces without altering the geometry of any machined shape or surface.
+- Design and build an automation deburring process and robotic tooling with compliance that can accommodate the large parts and various machined shapes and surfaces without altering the geometry of any machined shape or surface.

 - Integrate a bar code scanner to identify parts and serial numbers to call up the appropriate program and report the stage and location of a specific part to the company ERP.